muhammadmueenarif/React-Crash-Course-from-Hero-to-Zero/readme.txt

 Lec 28.
 Adding / Deleting items in Array State. how to add / delete items from array state. when we see some product we like, we mark it as favourite, we will do this.

+Lec 29.
+Updating items in array state. import { products as productsData } from "./data/products";
+const [products, setProducts] = useState(products);

+we are importing products from another file and also using products as variable in same file so we will do import products as productsData instead of products.